18F/clamav-api-cg-app/README.md

 # ClamAV API CG App

+## Update:

+This repository is no longer actively maintained.
+A recommended way to deploy the ClamAV app and setup network policies for it is to use terraform with https://github.com/18f/terraform-cloudgov#clamav

 ## Why this project

 This project aims to create a deployable cloud.gov app that will expose a REST api for scanning files for malware with ClamAV.